-September is Archaeology Month in Indiana.
+September is Indiana Archaeology Month.
 The Division of Historic Preservation & Archaeology (DHPA) coordinates the event to encourage learning about Indiana archaeology.
-Universities, museums, organizations and individuals throughout the state host a variety of programs.
-These include archaeological laboratory open houses, artifact identifications, lectures on archaeological topics, archaeological excavations, and stewardship and avocational certification sessions.
+Universities, museums, organizations, and individuals throughout the state host a variety of programs.
+These can include archaeological laboratory open houses, artifact identifications, lectures on archaeological topics, archaeological excavations, and more.

 Archaeology Month helps Hoosiers learn more about the discipline of archaeology, Indiana archaeological sites, and laws protecting those sites.
-A goal of this month is to increase public awareness and to minimize the myths and misconceptions commonly associated with the discipline.
-Learn more about this year's theme and how archaeology has played an important role in understanding Hoosier spirits.
+A goal of this month is to increase public awareness and to minimize myths and misconceptions commonly associated with the science.

 Archaeology Month Poster